Apr 25, 2025

 Other facilities fall under tailored rules, including:

-• TEBA facilities – covered by the Trade-Exposed Baseline Adjusted framework.
+• Trade – Trade-exposed facilities may have tailored baselines to help maintain competitiveness.
+This is called the Trade-Exposed Baseline Adjusted framework.
 Read more here.

-• Multi-year monitoring periods – which allow facilities to average emissions over multiple years.
+• Multi-year monitoring periods – Companies can apply for baselines that average emissions over multiple years.
 Read more here.

 The Role of Credits and Why They Matter

-• If a facility exceeds its baseline, it must offset the excess—typically by buying and surrendering Australian Carbon Credit Units (ACCUs).
+• If a facility exceeds its baseline, it must offset the excess—typically by buying and surrendering (i.e. using) Australian Carbon Credit Units (ACCUs).

-• If it stays below its baseline, it earns Safeguard Mechanism Credits (SMCs), which it can sell.
+• If it stays below its baseline, it earns Safeguard Mechanism Credits (SMCs), which it can sell or keep for future use.

 • Each ACCU or SMC represents one tonne of CO₂-equivalent.